alexriggio/BERT-LoRA-TensorRT/README.md

 This project makes use of the following technologies and tools:

 * **Python**: The programming language used for implementing the project.
-* **NumPy**: This library was utilized for enabling efficient operations on multi-dimensional data structures, particularly in scenarios where PyTorch tensors were not appropriate.
+* **NumPy**: A library utilized for enabling efficient operations on multi-dimensional data structures, particularly in scenarios where PyTorch tensors were not appropriate.
-* **Pandas**: This library was used cleaning, transforming, and exploring the data prior to model training.
+* **Pandas**: A library used for cleaning, transforming, and exploring the data prior to model fine-tuning.
-* **PyTorch**: This library was used to build the BERT and LoRA models from scratch and for fine-tuning.
+* **PyTorch**: A library used to build the BERT and LoRA models from scratch and for fine-tuning.
-* **Hugging Face Transformers**: An essential library providing access to pretrained models and weights.
-It was predominantly employed for loading these models and conducting further training during the optimization phase of the project.
+* **Hugging Face Transformers**: A library used to access pretrained models and weights.
+It was predominantly employed to load these models and conduct further training in the optimization section of this project.
-* **NVIDIA TensorRT**: This high-performance deep learning inference optimizer and runtime library was used to optimize BERT models for fast inference.
+* **NVIDIA TensorRT**: A high-performance deep learning inference optimizer and runtime library used to optimize models for fast inference.
-* **Transformer-Deploy Library**: A library used for simplifying the process of applying TensorRT inference optimizations to transformer-based models.
+* **Transformer-Deploy Library**: A library used to simplify the the process of applying TensorRT inference optimizations to the models.
 * **Docker**: Deployed to ensure a consistent and replicable environment, particularly instrumental in streamlining the installation of NVIDIA dependencies such as CUDA and cuBLAS.
 ## Table of contents
 * [Part 1: Building BERT from Scratch](#building-bert-from-scratch)